OAuth at Scale: The Architecture of Reliable Token Refreshes

 1. Proactive Refresh (The Background Worker)

-Whenever a token is created or updated, we schedule a background job (using Cloudflare Durable Objects) to wake up 60 to 180 seconds before the token expires.
+Whenever a token is created or updated, we schedule work in our auth layer to run 60 to 180 seconds before the token expires - per account, not on a coarse global cron.

 Why the randomization?
 To prevent thundering herds.
 If 10,000 accounts were connected at 9:00 AM, we don't want 10,000 refresh requests firing exactly at 9:59 AM.
 Spreading the load ensures stability.

-When the alarm fires, it forces a refresh, updates the database, and re-encrypts the new credentials.
+When that scheduled refresh runs, it negotiates a new token, updates durable storage, and re-encrypts the new credentials.

 2. Just-in-Time Safety Net

 We cannot rely solely on background jobs.
-Clocks drift, alarms fail, and sometimes a token expires faster than the provider claimed.
+Clocks drift, schedulers miss edge cases, and sometimes a token expires faster than the provider claimed.

 Before every single API request—whether it's a proxy call or a sync job—our infrastructure checks the token's validity.
 We use a 30-second buffer logic: